mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/your-wallet.PNG)

+### Mint NFTs

 Before Minting, Go to Studio tab as shown below- you will see a heading " Collectibles", in which two section are provided
 1. New family
 2. Mint collectibles

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/studio-collectibles.PNG)
-Besides the name and the ticker, you will need to enter **Number of Groups**, that is, how many distinct collectibles will the newly created family hold.
-Choose carefully, because once created, the parameters of the collectible family cannot be changed.

 When you decided upon the name, ticker, and number of groups, press **Create** to actually create the collectible family.
 The transaction fee will be deducted from your wallet's balance.
 When the family is created, you will see the transaction ID \(TxID\), as well as parameters for the family.
-You can use the TxID to look up the transaction in [the explorer](https://explorer.avax.network/), but it is not necessary to write it down.
+You can use the TxID to look up the transaction in [the explorer](https://explorer.avax.network/)

-Press **Back to Studio** to return, and we're ready to create our first collectibles.
-Press **Mint Collectible**.

-### Mint NFTs
+Besides the name and the ticker, you will need to enter **Number of Groups**, that is, how many distinct collectibles will the newly created family hold.
+Choose carefully, because once created, the parameters of the collectible family cannot be changed.

 After pressing **Mint Collectible** you will be presented with a list of all the Collectible families that still have Collectible groups that have not been created yet as shown in above image.